Atlas975/Notes/MachineLearning/GeneticAlgorithms/Crossover.md

 ___
 # Crossover
 - The process of chromosomes being recombined / crossed over to create the next iteration of chromosomes.
-Takes place after [[Genetic_selection|genetic selection]]
+Takes place after [[Genetic_selection|genetic selection]] and is used to potentially combine successful traits
 - In most recombination operators, the probability two chromosomes are combined is referred to as the crossover probability
 ## K point crossover
 - The 1-point and 2-point crossover is the simplest and most widely used crossover method
 - This involves two parents being selected with crossover points generated randomly